Multivariate Analytic Combinatorics for Cost Constrained Channels: Introduction

 \section{Introduction}

-Since their introduction in Part I of Shannon's landmark 1948 paper, \textit{A Mathematical Theory of Communication}~\cite{shannon_mathematical_1948}, discrete noiseless channels have been a focus of research by information and coding theorists.
-They also have practical utilization in the design of transmission codes for digital communication systems and recording codes for data storage systems~\cite{marcus_introduction_2001}.
-To extend the possible applications, we study properties of discrete noiseless channels \textit{under an average cost constraint}.
-Such constraints arise from system limitations on the average transmission power in an optical fiber~\cite{djordjevic2010coding}, the average recording voltage in a non-volatile memory~\cite{liu_coding_2020}, or the average synthesis time per nucleotide in a DNA-based storage system~\cite{lenz_coding_2020}.
+Since their introduction in Part I of Shannon's landmark 1948 paper, \textit{A Mathematical Theory of Communication}~\cite{shannon_mathematical_1948}, discrete noiseless channels have been an important subject of research for information theorists and coding theorists.
+They have also found practical use in the design of transmission codes for digital communication systems and recording codes for data storage systems~\cite{marcus_introduction_2001}.

+In this paper, we consider discrete noiseless channels under an \textit{average cost constraint}.
+Such a constraint can arise from limitations on the transmission power in an optical fiber~\cite{djordjevic_coding_2010}, the programming voltage in a non-volatile memory~\cite{liu_coding_2020, liu_rate-constrained_2020,liu_rate-constrained_2022}, or the synthesis time per nucleotide in a DNA-based storage system~\cite{lenz_coding_2020}.